sPHENIX-Collaboration/Singularity/VirtualBox.md

-# Using sPHENIX and EIC-sPHENIX software with an Ubuntu Virtual Box
+# Using the sPHENIX software with an Ubuntu Virtual Box

-[Singularity container](./README.md) for sPHENIX and EIC-sPHENIX allow collaborators to run sPHENIX RCF/SDCC environment with the nightly builds on your local computers or on external high-performance computing clusters.
+[Singularity container](./README.md) for sPHENIX allows collaborators to run the sPHENIX RCF/SDCC environment with the nightly builds on your local computers or on external high-performance computing clusters.
 It is optimized for offsite computing on Linux-based systems.

 On Windows or MacOS PC/laptop though, it could be tricky to run Singularity directly on the host system.
 Therefore, this page provide a solution to run sPHENIX Singularity container under an Linux Ubuntu [virtual box](https://www.virtualbox.org/wiki/Downloads), which can run well on Windows or MacOS.